In what products does Fazer use palm oil?

 3. Book & Claim / GreenPalm certificates in the most complex palm oil derivatives that are not available as segregated or mass balance.

-This means that Fazer will continue using RSPO-certified palm oil but improve traceability by increasing the purchases of RSPO-certified segregated and mass balance palm oil instead of GreenPalm certificates.
+This means that Fazer will continue using RSPO-certified sustainable palm oil but improve traceability by increasing the purchases of RSPO-certified segregated and mass balance palm oil instead of GreenPalm certificates.

 In the commitment it says that Fazer will develop a policy to protect biodiversity, forests and to take into a consideration the greenhouse gas emissions in its palm oil supply chain.
 What does this mean?

 When palm oil is produced irresponsibly, clearing excessive amounts of land for palm oil plantations can lead to loss of rain forests, destroy habitats for endangered species and accelerate climate change.
 By creating guidelines, Fazer’s aim is to ensure that the palm oil we use does not come from unsustainable sources.